History of the Staten Island Railway: Fires

 Tottenville station was destroyed by a fire on September 3, 1929.
 The fire was attributed to a short-circuited third rail.
 The two 550 foot-long platforms were destroyed, as were five train cars being stored near the station.
 The damage was estimated to cost $200,000.
 Passengers using the Perth Amboy Ferry were forced to use the nearby Atlantic station instead.

 On June 25, 1946, a fire wrecked the terminal at Saint George, killing three people and causing damage worth $22,000,000.
 The fire destroyed the ferry terminal and the four slips used for Manhattan service, the terminal for Staten Island Rapid Transit trains, and a small building and slip owned by the city and used by the Army and Navy to transport personnel from Staten Island to the United States Naval Depot at Bayonne, New Jersey.
 Twenty rail cars were also destroyed in the fire.
 Since the power circuits were melted, the electric MUs were trapped in the station.
-Diesel cars were sent to rescue them, but wouldn't couple with the MUs due to their different coupling systems.
+Diesel cars were sent to rescue them, but would not couple with the MUs due to their different coupling systems.
 Some cars were saved through the use of rigging tow chains, but precious minutes were lost.
 5 cars were totally destroyed in the fire, while 16 suffered heavy damage.
 A few cars were sent to Clifton shops, with the others kept at St. George with their windows boarded up.

 Two days after the fire, the city voted $3,000,000 to start work on a new $12,000,000 terminal that would be opened in 1948.
 Until a temporary terminal could be built at Saint George, Tompkinsville was used as the main terminal.
 Even though the station was very narrow and its facilities were inadequate, service continued without an issue and without any injuries.
 The station handled the equivalent of 128 passenger loads per day.

 On June 8, 1951, a modern replacement terminal for Saint George opened, although portions of the terminal were phased into service at earlier dates.